The Dangers of Internal Bleeding After A Car Accident or Other Traumatic Injury

 Internal bleeding is simply bleeding that occurs within the body.
 These injuries are not visible to the eye, making them difficult to find without diagnostic equipment.
 The causes of internal injuries can include:

-How a Car Accident Can Result in Internal Bleeding
+How a Car Accident Can Cause Internal Bleeding

 The force of impact associated with car accidents has the potential to cause severe internal injuries due to blunt trauma.
 When our bodies are bounced or thrown around inside the cabin of a car in an accident, the possibility of hitting or being struck by heavy objects increases the risk of severe damage.
 Even the intense pressure caused by seat belts during a collision can cause trauma to internal organs and tissues, causing bleeding.
 Additionally, sharp objects can pierce the skin causing penetrating injuries.